 Are Key Performance Indicators Mission-Critical?

 Key performance indicators (KPI) perform several strategically important functions for a team, department, or business.
-They help across the company so that everyone has a common understanding of what success will look like.
+First, they help across the company so that everyone has a common understanding of what success will look like.
 And because people know what they are expected to contribute towards that success, KPIs encourage more ownership, focused work, and accountability.

-Finally, the smaller, shorter-term KPIs can provide a team with both guideposts to let them know how they’re progressing toward the larger KPI, and the ability to celebrate small victories along the way to reaching it.
+Finally, the smaller, shorter-term KPIs can provide a team with both guideposts to let them know how they’re progressing toward the larger KPI and the ability to celebrate small victories along the way to reaching it.